 Capping Off Carburetors and Vacuum Hoses

 The small screws with fiber washers fit into the threads inside the vacuum port on the carburetor.
-They can be removed to use carburetor balancing stix or gauges.
+They can be removed to use carburetor balancing sticks or gauges.

 Capping Off Exhaust Manifold

-Capping Air Intake Manifold Port in Air Box
+Capping Air Intake Tube Port in The Air Box

-The timing rubber plug fits nicely into the hole in the air box for the other end of the air intake manifold.
-I put a bit of silicone seal on it to ensure it doesn’t pop out.
+The timing port rubber plug fits nicely into the hole in the air box where the air intake tube was connected to it.
+I put a bit of silicone seal the plug to ensure it doesn’t pop out.
 That would let unfiltered air into the carburetor and the engine.

-The last part of the work is to install the new air filter on top of the air box.
-Note that the bottom of the filter has rounded and square corners which match those on the air box.
+I install a new air filter on top of the air box.
+Note that the bottom of the filter has rounded and square corners which match those on the air box so it only goes one way.

 The air box cover clips come off easily.
 One end hooks into the bracket on the air box and is easy to install by moving the top out of the way and then holding the clip it so it’s rotated toward the inside of the air box and pushing up on the clip.
 When it clears the bracket, rotate it towards you.